 Travel Grooming Kits

+Packing for a holiday is hard, plain and simple.
+After unearthing your linen shirts from storage and agonising over which length of swimmers really is too short, any responsibility you can shirk is a winner.
+If relying on hand luggage alone, rather than decanting your grooming products into pots, opt for a pre-packed selection of miniatures, which tick off the essentials while staying within regulations.
 On overnight flights or when travelling for business, it’s never a bad idea to throw a travel toothbrush into your carry-on to freshen up before landing.
 And despite containing scissors, there are plenty of manicure sets that meet international luggage restrictions.
 Just don’t be that guy clipping his toenails on the red eye.